maxmousee/picam/README.md

 Alternatively you can buy a specific Raspberry Pi camera case or 3D print your own case.

 After you fit everything into the case, it's ready to use.
 Plug a USB cable into the Pi and into a powerbank and start taking pictures.

+## Where are the photos I've taken?

+Your photos will be saved to your Pictures folder as JPGs... /home/pi/Pictures

+From there, you can upload them to Google Photos, OneDrive using the web browse :)